 The Ig® Nobel Prizes Archive

-[NOTE: the 32nd First Annual Ig Nobel Prize ceremony will happen on September 15, 2022]
+[NOTE: the 32nd First Annual Ig Nobel Prize ceremony happened on September 15, 2022]

 Highlights, programs, photos, videos, operas, and more from past Ig® Nobel Prize Ceremonies, back to 1991.